What do marriage, appendectomies, and preparing for the Medical College Admissions Test (MCAT) have in common?

 No thanks.

 The same applies to MCAT test prep, or studying for any major exam really.
 There is nothing quite so confusing and disappointing as studying a topic—Woohoo!
 Success!
-Tick it off the list!—only to encounter that content in an MCAT practice questions or test weeks later, and getting it wrong.
+Tick it off the list!—only to encounter that content in an MCAT practice question or test weeks later and get it wrong.

 You put in the work, but your brain seems to be on a beach in Bermuda, sipping on cosmopolitans.

-Listen: this happens all the time in MCAT test prep and it’s not necessarily a setback.
-The important thing is not to stress, but rather approach your mistake with curiosity so that you can forever bridge it and never repeat it.
+Listen: this happens all the time in MCAT test prep, and it’s not necessarily a setback.
+The important thing is not to stress, but rather to approach your mistake with curiosity so that you can forever bridge it and never repeat it.

 To help you do just this, the team here at Brainscape turned to our resident MCAT expert, Clara Gillan, who scored a whopping 526 on the exam, placing her in the top 100th percentile of all students who’ve taken the exam, like, ever.

-From this stratospheric score, Clara unsurprisingly became the Director of Product at MedSchoolCoach, which provides pre-med and medical school admissions consulting services, and she authored Brainscape’s collection of 4,200+ digital flashcards for the MCAT.
+From this stratospheric score, Clara unsurprisingly became the Director of Product at MedSchoolCoach, which provides pre-med and medical school admissions consulting services.

-- One of the most effective study tools for ingraining the huge amount of information required to ace the exam: Brainscape’s certified MCAT flashcards.
+• One of the most effective study tools for ingraining the huge amount of information required to ace the exam: digital flashcards.

 Armed with all of this, you’ll be well on your way to medical school!